Best things to do in San Francisco

 Nearby Venice Beach has an eclectic boardwalk full of buskers, entertainers, tarot card readers and ice-cream shops.
 Stop at the Venice Beach Skate Park where skateboarding was invented in the 1970s.
 Check out the bodybuilders at nearby Muscle Beach.
 Take a photo at the iconic Venice Beach sign on Windward Avenue.
 Eat or shop at the super trendy Abbot Kinney Boulevard, or take a stroll along the peaceful Venice Canals.

 Drive up the Pacific Highway to trendy Malibu.
 Have lunch on the Malibu Pier at the Malibu Farm Cafe.
 Visit the historic Adamson House, then drive up to Malibu Bluffs for breathtaking views of one of the best cities to visit in the Western United States.
 Spend an afternoon shopping for LA's coolest brands at the Malibu Country Mart.
-Plan a visit to the Getty Villa to see Greek and Roman antiquities inside a replica of ancient Roman villa.
+Plan a visit to the Getty Villa to see Greek and Roman antiquities inside a replica of an ancient Roman villa.

 Downtown LA is undergoing a huge resurgence and is full of museums and art galleries.
 Check out the Museum of Contemporary Art, or the sleek The Broad art museum.
 Catch a show at the Walt Disney Concert Hall, ride the historic Angels Flight Railway, or browse an incredible selection of books at The Last Bookstore.